 From there, turn to the left, slightly back again to scramble up the mossy rock wall to reach the trail that is on top of the socky section.
 (Not above the waterfall, but about 10-20 meters back again sliding up the rocks which will be on your right when you walk back – see picture below.)

-Climbing up the mossy rocks (you can slightly see a path zig-zagging up) and you will eventually reach a path.
-Turn onto the path towards the right (the left is leading back down and you will use it on your return.)
+Climbing up the mossy rocks (you can slightly see a path zig-zagging up) you will eventually reach a path.
+Turn onto the path towards the right (the left leads back down and you will use it on your return.)